Daniel Francis (footballer, born 2002)

 Daniel Francis (born 10 July 2002) is a professional footballer who plays as a left-back.
-Born in England, he represents the Sierra Leone national team.
+Born in England, he plays for the Sierra Leone national team.

 Professional career

 A youth product of Bradford City, Francis transferred to the German club Rot Weiss Ahlen in 2020 and began his senior career in the Regionalliga.

+In July 2024, Francis returned to England, joining Northern Premier League Division One East club Bradford (Park Avenue).
+He departed the club in January 2025 in order to pursue a new career in Germany.

 International career

 Francis was born in England to a Sierra Leonean Sherbro father and German mother.
 He made his debut with the Sierra Leone national team in a friendly 0–0 tie with Ethiopia on 26 August 2021.